tsegi/getcleandatacoursera/README.md

 #### Details
 **This is the main function that you should call.** It will do the following few things:

- 1. Install and load the `plyr` package
+ 1. Check if the `plyr` package is available
  2. Download the raw data set if the zipped raw data set is not already present.
  3. Unzip the raw data set to the current working directory
  4. Perform the following steps as required by the assignment: